roadrunner2014/iotfinalproject/README.md

 # To generate the random IoT device info use the container below run the commands below
 docker pull roadrunner2014/ubuntu:kafka

-#in containter bin/bash
+# in containter bin/bash
-/home/ubuntu/iotfinalproject/source CrydermanKafka.sh
+/home/ubuntu/iotfinalproject/source CrydermanKafka.sh \n
 python /home/ubuntu/iotfinalproject/iotproducer.py

 # for consumer run which will create a iotdevicedata.txt file with the consumer output